VenalityXT/Anti-Cheat-Project/docs/memory_monitor.md

 The Memory Monitor forms a critical part of the ClearSight Anti-Cheat system by providing:

-- Memory tamper detection using executable permissions
+- Suspicious executable memory detection focused on RWX and anonymous executable regions
-- Game termination when suspicious memory is detected
+- Threshold-based enforcement to reduce false positives
+- Deterministic termination logic with standardized event codes
-- Robust logging to track all events
+- Structured logging to support auditing and detection validation
-- Error handling to gracefully terminate on scan issues
+- Jitter-based timing to reduce predictable scan patterns

-It is designed to be **secure**, **reliable**, and **production-ready**.
+It is designed to be **secure**, **reliable**, and **research-focused**, emphasizing clarity and observability over concealment.

 ---